tc39/proposal-pattern-matching/README.md

 Champions: Brian Terlson (Microsoft, [@bterlson](https://twitter.com/bterlson)), Sebastian Markbåge (Facebook, [@sebmarkbage](https://twitter.com/sebmarkbage)), Kat Marchán (npm, [@maybekatz](https://twitter.com/maybekatz))

-This proposal adds a new feature to ECMAScript, called "Pattern Matching", through a new expression statement named `match`.
+This proposal adds a new feature to ECMAScript, called "Pattern Matching", through a new expression statement named `case`.
 Pattern matching is a feature in some languages that allows different condition branches to run based on the "shape" of the value passed in, and provides a very concise syntax for picking out individual bits from data structures when they match.